Solving time-fractional differential equation via rational approximation: Rational approximation of the kernel

-Note that this expansion~\eqref{eq:RA_expansion} is similar to the representations in~\cite{Li2010,Yuan2002,Diethelm2008}, however we obtain the weights and exponents from the rational approximation of the kernel spectrum and not from the integral quadrature.
-The expansion coefficients $c_k$ and $d_k$ can be computed using various rational approximation algorithms, e.g., Pad\'e approximant~\cite{baker1996pade}, Best Uniform Rational Approximation~\cite{stahl2003best}, barycentric rational interpolation~\cite{berrut2005recent}, etc..
+Note that the expansion~\eqref{eq:RA_expansion}-\eqref{eq:RA_modes} is similar to the representations in~\cite{li2010fast,Yuan2002,diethelm2008investigation}; however, we obtain the weights~$w_k$ and the exponents~$\lambda_k$ from the rational approximation of the kernel spectrum and not from the integral quadrature.
+Thus, residues and poles in the expansion~\eqref{eq:La_K_tilde} can be computed using various rational approximation algorithms, e.g., Pad\'e approximant~\cite{baker1996pade}, Best Uniform Rational Approximation~\cite{stahl2003best}, barycentric rational interpolation~\cite{berrut2005recent}, etc..
 For more information on the rational interpolation methods, we refer to~\cite{trefethen2019approximation,celis2008practical}.
 In this work, we employ the adaptive Antoulas--Anderson (AAA) algorithm~\cite[Fig. 4.1]{nakatsukasa2018aaa}, which in our test cases has demonstrated particular efficiency and robustness.

-In order to compute the coefficients~$c_k$ and the poles~$-d_k$ in the expansion~\eqref{eq:La_K_tilde}, we implement the adaptive Antoulas--Anderson (AAA) algorithm~\cite[Fig. 4.1]{nakatsukasa2018aaa}.
-Let us consider the target function $f(z) = z^\alpha$ on the interval~$[\dt,T]$.
-Without loss of generality, we assume $T=1$.
-Applying the AAA algorithm with the support points from~$[\dt,T]$, using a logarithmic grid, we approximate the target function with a ratio of two polynomials of degree~$m$:
+Let us consider the target function $f(z) = z^\alpha$ on the interval~$[a,b]$.
+In our numerical simulation, we simply set $a$ to be equal to the time step size~$\dt$ of the time-integration scheme, and $b$ to the end time~$T$.
+However, in the general case, more sophisticated choices of the interval~$[a,b]$ can be considered, e.g., depending on the order of the scheme.
+Following the AAA algorithm, the rational function is represented in barycentric form with interpolation at certain support points selected by the algorithm from a set of candidates provided by the user.
+Since the target function grows faster near the origin, we use a logarithmic grid on~$[\dt,T]$ as the candidate set.
+Thus, we approximate the target function with a ratio of two polynomials of degree~$m$: